finance calculator

 How to use this calculator

-2. Enter LTV limit, desired cash draw, closing costs, and cash-out rate/term.
+2. Enter your max LTV percentage, desired cash draw, expected cash-out closing costs, and the cash-out refi’s rate and term.

 Inputs explained